 We also acknowledge the principles of partnership, protection and participation inherent in Te Tiriti o Waitangi and consider the needs, aspirations and cultural values of tangata whenua.

 Our jurisdiction under the Act covers television and radio broadcasting.
 It also extends to complaints about programmes that are viewed/listened to online, so long as the programmes were originally broadcast on television or radio; the complainant can provide us with the details of the original broadcast; and the complaint is made within the statutory timeframe.
-We are not able to consider any online material which has not also been broadcast.
+We are currently reviewing whether the definition of 'broadcasting' in the Broadcasting Act covers online content.
+This review is ongoing.

 Further information on the complaints process, including where you can go if your complaint concerns something that is not covered by the BSA, can be found in the Guide to the BSA Complaints Process for Television and Radio Programmes at the back of this Codebook.